-These refuges serve to protect the hyrax from predators, including leopards and hyenas, but principally eagles.5 Verreaux's eagle is the major predator of hyraxes, feeding upon them almost exclusively.6 This predation by birds is highlighted in the Midrash:
+These refuges serve to protect the hyrax from predators, including leopards, hyenas, but principally eagles.5 Verreaux's eagle is the major predator of hyraxes, feeding upon them almost exclusively.6 This predation by birds is highlighted in the Midrash:

-"The rocks are a refuge for hyraxes" - These hyraxes hide under rocky outcrops from birds flying overhead, that they should not eat them.
-(Bereshit Rabba 12:9)
+"The rocks are a refuge for hyraxes"-These hyraxes hide under rocky outcrops from birds flying overhead, that they should not eat them.
+And if the Holy One created His world in such a way on behalf of a non-kosher animal, how much more so did He create it for the merit of Abraham!
+(Midrash Bereishis Rabbah 12:9)